newrelic/newrelic-fluent-bit-output/README.md

 ```

 ### fluent-bit.conf
-Modify flient-bit.conf and add the following line under the `[SERVICE]` block:
+Modify fluent-bit.conf and add the following line under the `[SERVICE]` block:

 in fluent-bit.conf
 ```